 The objectives of the groups will vary, as some will invite open discussion, and some will focus on a specific problem.
 Shared goals will be agreed at the beginning of the session.
 The themes are:

 StudentSurvey.ie lifecycle and strategy

-Led by Oisín Hassan (NStEP) and Grace Edge (RPL), this session will focus on getting institutional stakeholders (e.g. Programme Directors and Heads of School) interested in the survey results, and on creating meaningful staff-student partnerships.
+Led by Oisín Hassan (NStEP), this session will focus on getting institutional stakeholders (e.g. Programme Directors and Heads of School) interested in the survey results, and on creating meaningful staff-student partnerships.

 Data analysis deep dive